 There is ample evidence of a permissive culture among RTÉ management towards employees’ earnings from third party sources.
 This was revealed in another FOI application I took earlier this year, unrelated to enquiries into the motor sector.
 But RTÉ’s officer chose to withhold details of who received what from whom – for reasons of commercial sensitivity.

-As long as the national broadcaster does not provide a publicly accessible register of all transactions between employees (including so-called ‘external employees’ who avail of tax breaks available to companies) with third parties, as the BBC does, then my suspicions will linger.
+As long as the national broadcaster does not provide a publicly accessible register of all transactions between employees (including so-called ‘external employees’ who avail of tax breaks available to companies) with third parties, as the BBC does, then suspicion lingers.

 At the very least the national broadcaster should reveal the text of the Personal and Public Activities Guidance, which regulates employee’s third party relationships.

 Any media organisation in receipt of a disproportionate proportion of its advertisement revenue from a particular sector is exposed to a charge of bias, which may operate in subtle ways.